mdegrazia/iParser/README.md

-Requirements:
+###Requirements:

     1) Windows
     2).Net 4 framework
     3) iTunes must be installed
     4) Mounted image of MAC computer (adding instructions on how to do this later)

+###Usage

 Launch the program.
 Four things will need to be set before you can begin parsing:

-Mounted MAC Drive

-This will be the Root folder of your mounted MAC Image
+Mounted MAC Drive: 	This will be the Root folder of your mounted MAC Image

-Location to Save Report
+Location to Save Report: 	Self explanatory.

-	Self explanatory.
 The report will be a text document.
 Best viewed with Notepad ++ or other similar program.

-Name of User's Directory

-	This will be populated with the users directories once the root folder is selected.
+Name of User's Directory: 	This will be populated with the users directories once the root folder is selected.
 A user must be selected to continue.

-Select Plugins to Run

-	Choose which plugins you would like to run.
+Select Plugins to Run: 	Choose which plugins you would like to run.
 You can run all of them, or multiple select.

-About the Plug-ins:
+###About the Plug-ins:

 There are about 45 plug-ins so far.
 Each plugin can contain one or more plist files.
 I have tried to fit each plug-in into a category: